home | avr microcontroller & DIY electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 Anna had a lot of work with her shop.
 My grandfather Engelbert gave her one of the first electric irons as a present because before the iron often went cold again before she had done any ironing as she was busy serving her customers.

-In winter when there was not much painting to do Jakob was helping Anna with her shop.
+In winter when there was not much painting to do Jakob helped Anna in her shop.

-After finishing school, Engelbert apprenticed in another shop as he wanted to take over the shop from Anna eventually.
-But unfortunately Anna got cancer and died early when Engelbert was only 16 years old.
+Unfortunately Anna got cancer and died early when her youngest son Engelbert was only 16 years old.
 As she had been in a lot of pain her death was very traumatic for the family.
-Engelbert abondoned his plans and the shop was closed.

-Hermann's first wife also died very early leaving him with 3 little kids and no mother.
+Their son Hermann's first wife also died very early leaving him with 3 little kids and no mother.
 His second wife came from Londorf, the village close to Giessen where my grandmother Marie was from.
 Hermann moved there and Jakob came visiting whenever he could to see his grandkids.
-My grandmother and her family sometimes saw him walking from the train station to Hermann's house with his grandchildren on his side.
-Jakob died in 1940, 6 years before Engelbert and Marie got to know each other.
+My grandmother and her family sometimes saw him walking from the train station to Hermann's house with his grandchildren on his side long before they got to know Engelbert.

 back to overview